National Asset Management Inc. Trims Stock Holdings in International Paper (NYSE:IP)

-National Asset Management Inc. reduced its stake in International Paper (NYSE:IP) by 15.1% during the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 53,167 shares of the basic materials company’s stock after selling 9,445 shares during the quarter.
-National Asset Management Inc.’s holdings in International Paper were worth $3,244,000 at the end of the most recent quarter.
+National Asset Management Inc. lowered its holdings in International Paper (NYSE:IP) by 15.1% in the second quarter, according to its most recent Form 13F filing with the SEC.
+The fund owned 53,167 shares of the basic materials company’s stock after selling 9,445 shares during the period.
+National Asset Management Inc.’s holdings in International Paper were worth $3,244,000 at the end of the most recent reporting period.

-Several other large investors also recently modified their holdings of the company.
-Price T Rowe Associates Inc. MD lifted its position in shares of International Paper by 15.3% in the first quarter.
-Price T Rowe Associates Inc. MD now owns 46,153,278 shares of the basic materials company’s stock valued at $2,495,508,000 after acquiring an additional 6,109,887 shares in the last quarter.
-Royal Bank of Canada increased its stake in International Paper by 40.2% in the first quarter.
-Royal Bank of Canada now owns 7,488,345 shares of the basic materials company’s stock valued at $404,896,000 after purchasing an additional 2,147,254 shares during the last quarter.
-Geode Capital Management LLC increased its stake in International Paper by 3.4% in the first quarter.
-Geode Capital Management LLC now owns 7,166,492 shares of the basic materials company’s stock valued at $386,642,000 after purchasing an additional 232,569 shares during the last quarter.
-Goldman Sachs Group Inc. increased its stake in International Paper by 16.4% in the first quarter.
-Goldman Sachs Group Inc. now owns 4,852,369 shares of the basic materials company’s stock valued at $262,368,000 after purchasing an additional 684,543 shares during the last quarter.
-Finally, Ameriprise Financial Inc. increased its stake in International Paper by 10.5% in the first quarter.
-Ameriprise Financial Inc. now owns 1,939,846 shares of the basic materials company’s stock valued at $104,900,000 after purchasing an additional 183,843 shares during the last quarter.
-Institutional investors and hedge funds own 81.58% of the company’s stock.
+Other institutional investors and hedge funds have also modified their holdings of the company.
+Flputnam Investment Management Co. lifted its holdings in International Paper by 1.6% during the 1st quarter.
+Flputnam Investment Management Co. now owns 10,832 shares of the basic materials company’s stock worth $586,000 after buying an additional 175 shares during the last quarter.
+Holderness Investments Co. lifted its holdings in International Paper by 1.0% during the 2nd quarter.
+Holderness Investments Co. now owns 18,666 shares of the basic materials company’s stock worth $1,144,000 after buying an additional 180 shares during the last quarter.
+Fifth Third Bancorp lifted its holdings in International Paper by 4.1% during the 2nd quarter.
+Fifth Third Bancorp now owns 4,944 shares of the basic materials company’s stock worth $303,000 after buying an additional 194 shares during the last quarter.
+Grandview Asset Management LLC bought a new position in International Paper during the 1st quarter worth approximately $51,000.
+Finally, Atlas Capital Advisors LLC lifted its holdings in International Paper by 16.4% during the 1st quarter.
+Atlas Capital Advisors LLC now owns 1,420 shares of the basic materials company’s stock worth $77,000 after buying an additional 200 shares during the last quarter.
+81.58% of the stock is owned by hedge funds and other institutional investors.

-In other news, SVP Jeanmichel Ribieras sold 4,417 shares of the stock in a transaction that occurred on Tuesday, September 14th.
-The stock was sold at an average price of $57.75, for a total transaction of $255,081.75.
-Following the sale, the senior vice president now directly owns 61,333 shares in the company, valued at approximately $3,541,980.75.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Insiders have bought a total of 128 shares of company stock worth $7,473 over the last quarter.
-Insiders own 0.42% of the company’s stock.

-International Paper (NYSE:IP) last released its earnings results on Thursday, July 29th.
-The basic materials company reported $1.06 EPS for the quarter, topping analysts’ consensus estimates of $1.05 by $0.01.
+International Paper (NYSE:IP) last issued its quarterly earnings results on Thursday, July 29th.
+The basic materials company reported $1.06 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.05 by $0.01.
 International Paper had a return on equity of 16.67% and a net margin of 5.33%.
-The company had revenue of $5.62 billion for the quarter, compared to the consensus estimate of $5.60 billion.
-As a group, equities research analysts forecast that International Paper will post 4.87 earnings per share for the current fiscal year.
+The company had revenue of $5.62 billion for the quarter, compared to analysts’ expectations of $5.60 billion.
+Equities research analysts predict that International Paper will post 4.87 earnings per share for the current year.

-The business also recently declared a quarterly dividend, which was paid on Wednesday, September 15th.
+The company also recently declared a quarterly dividend, which was paid on Wednesday, September 15th.
 Stockholders of record on Monday, August 16th were given a dividend of $0.5125 per share.
-This represents a $2.05 dividend on an annualized basis and a dividend yield of 3.54%.
+This represents a $2.05 annualized dividend and a dividend yield of 3.54%.
 The ex-dividend date was Friday, August 13th.
-International Paper’s payout ratio is 73.21%.
+International Paper’s dividend payout ratio (DPR) is presently 73.21%.

+In other news, SVP Jeanmichel Ribieras sold 4,417 shares of the firm’s stock in a transaction on Tuesday, September 14th.
+The stock was sold at an average price of $57.75, for a total transaction of $255,081.75.
+Following the completion of the sale, the senior vice president now directly owns 61,333 shares of the company’s stock, valued at approximately $3,541,980.75.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Over the last quarter, insiders have bought 128 shares of company stock worth $7,473.
+0.42% of the stock is owned by insiders.

 International Paper Co engages in the manufacture of paper and packaging products.
 It operates through the following segments: Industrial Packaging, Global Cellulose Fibers, and Printing Papers.
 The Industrial Packaging segment involves in the manufacturing of containerboards, which include linerboard, medium, whitetop, recycled linerboard, recycled medium, and saturating kraft.